Smileyquisourit/py_utils/docs/source/demo/1-database.rst

                         "The application could malfunction or generate inaccurate answers in the future."
                     )

-As we open the database in the constructor, we will need to close it in the destructor to be sure to free the associated ressources.
-If there is still a pending transaction when closing the database, ie a *execute* command that isn't *commited*, we will log a warning and *rollback* the transaction, then close the database properly.
+Since we open the database in the constructor, we need to close it in the destructor to free the associated resources.
+If there is still a pending transaction when closing the database (i.e., an *execute* command that hasn’t been committed), we’ll log a warning, rollback the transaction, and then close the database properly:

 .. code-block:: python